WGY (AM)

-WGY (810 AM) is a commercial radio station licensed to Schenectady, New York, and serving the Capital District of Upstate New York.
-It simulcasts a news/talk radio format with sister station WGY-FM.
+WGY (810 AM) is a commercial radio station licensed to Schenectady, New York, and serving the Capital District of New York.
+It simulcasts a talk format with WGY-FM (103.1 FM).
 Owned by iHeartMedia, its studios are located on Troy-Schenectady Road in Latham.
 WGY is one of the first stations in the United States, and the oldest to operate continuously in New York State, having launched on February 20, 1922.

 WGY is powered at 50,000 watts clear-channel, the maximum for commercial AM stations in the U.S. Its transmitter is off Mariaville Road, near the New York State Thruway in the Town of Rotterdam.
 In addition to a standard analog transmission, WGY is also available online via iHeartRadio.